relateddigital/visilabs-android/README.md

 - [Visilabs Sample Application](https://github.com/relateddigital/visilabs-android/releases/tag/3.0.3) (master branch)
 - [Visilabs Sample Application - (Support Library) ](https://github.com/relateddigital/visilabs-android/tree/support_library)
+#### Note
-You may use this module.
-We will not contribute support library in the future.
+You may use the support library module but we will not contribute support library in the future.
 This is our last support.

 ### Using the SDK